groupofn/3Lisp.Ruby/README.txt

 [ ] Study prompt-and-read ... make a better API

+[ ] There is a question about REBIND: maybe I should block rebinding of all kernel stuff, on top of blocking replacing ...?

 [ ] Review treatment of String and Editing ...
 [ ] Align RPP with implementation ;-)